 Lighten up with the one you love – get out and PLAY!
+(Episode 302)

 So it's not that we want to not feel those emotions.
 It's simply that we don't want to just simmer and stew in them.

 You know, the Frozen song comes out again - "Let it go, let it go..."
 That's really powerful because there are times we need to just let things roll off.

 Is it really worth getting that frustrated and that angry over?

 Have those feelings of anger and sadness and whatever other negative feelings that you have (disgust).
 But let it flow, and let it go.
 And then move on.

 Because, in the scope of life, what do you want to hold onto?
 What will bring you joy, and how will you find joy and happiness in your daily life?
 Sometimes that means that you just don't take it so seriously.